 Grifter's HQ features an all-encompassing tap selection of their modern classics brewed for the Aussie palate.
 Nicknamed Orange Goblins, the Grifter Pale Ale makes a great starting point or meal lubricant, while Pink Galah Pink Lemonade Sour or the fruity fun Serpents Kiss Watermelon Pilsner make brilliant session starters.
 Bigger flavours can be found in the Big Sur West Coast IPA or the Indies 2022 trophy-winner, The Omen, a moody and luxurious oatmeal stout.

-The Grifter also release one limited batch beer a month that's available exclusively at their brewery.
-Past releases have included a rosemary & pineapple sour, a honey golden ale, and a highly sought-after cucumber kolsch.
-These are available to take home in 1L squealers only, so if you managed to lug an empty squealer along for the whole crawl, now would be the time to fill it.
+The Grifter also put out regular limited releases available exclusively at their brewery, the likes of a rosemary & pineapple sour, a honey golden ale, and a highly sought-after cucumber kolsch.
+These are available to take home in 1L squealers only so, if you managed to lug an empty squealer along for the whole crawl, now would be the time to fill it.

 Complete your descent at 1/391-397 Enmore Road, Marrickville

-Find all of the above venues and hundreds more breweries and beer venues in the free Crafty Pint app, designed to help you find your nearest good beer, wherever you are in Australia.
+Find all of the above plus hundreds more breweries and beer venues in the free Crafty Pint app, designed to help you find your nearest good beer, wherever you are in Australia.
+You can also check out the full Inner West Ale Trail.